Nora-ai/Bed-Bug-Finder/README.md

 ## Code Snippet

-Use this section to include a brief code snippet of functionality that you are proud of and a brief description.

-```
-//The four below functions are all connected to one button.
+The four functions below are all connected to one button, the NEXT button.
 Once clicked, based on the API, the button will return the 'nope' function or the 'bugChaos' function.
 The 'nope' function will return a random version of the word 'no'.
 The 'bugChaos' function will return an animation.
-Every time the button is clicked, it also refreshes the page.
+Every time the button is clicked, the page is refreshed.

+```
 const bug = document.querySelector('#findOut')

 const bugChaos = () => {